Peeragogy/Peeragogy.github.io/action.md

 the workbook that is now presented in Part I, as a quickstart guide to peeragogy.
-We also revised the pattern catalog, and used the revised format to create a “distributed roadmap” for the Peeragogy project – featured in Chapter [distributed-roadmap] of the third edition of the handbook.
+We also revised the pattern catalog, and used the revised format to create a “distributed roadmap” for the Peeragogy project – featured in Chapter 7 of the third edition of the handbook.

 [^1]: For an overview, see <http://is.gd/up_peeragogy_accelerator>.